Frequently Asked Dental Questions – Washington, DC

 When done under the supervision of a dentist, bleaching or teeth whitening is a safe and effective way of giving your smile a bright new look.
 Over-the-counter (OTC) whitening products may not give you the results you’re looking for and may actually cause problems.
 For example, the trays used by some OTC products may not fit your mouth properly and could allow your gums to be damaged by the bleaching gel.
 We provide two types of bleaching:

 If you’re willing to wait a few weeks for maximum whitening, you may prefer the convenience of take-home whitening trays.
-Dr. Obholz custom-fits trays to your mouth to use with prescription-strength bleaching gel.
+We custom-fit trays to your mouth to use with prescription-strength bleaching gel.
 You’ll then wear these trays at home for a few hours each day.

-Do you recommend replacing silver fillings with tooth-colored filings?
+Do you recommend replacing silver fillings with tooth-colored fillings?

 There are several reasons we recommend replacing silver-colored fillings with newer, natural tooth-colored composite fillings.
 Silver (mercury amalgam) fillings don’t seal your teeth as well, meaning that there are often areas of decay that grow underneath.
 Composite fillings, on the other hand, actually bond directly to your enamel, meaning there’s no space for decay to grow.